Greta Thunberg: Pro-Palestinian activism

 On 20 October 2023, Thunberg posted a photo during her usual Friday climate protests, showing her and three other protesters holding signs.
 One sign read "climate justice now" and the other three displayed support for Palestinians in the Gaza Strip amidst the Gaza war.
 Her posts on X (formerly Twitter) and Instagram also included fourteen links to "Palestine solidarity" social media accounts where, she said, "you can find information on how you can help."
 Thunberg was immediately criticized for not condemning the October 7 attacks.
 The following day Thunberg posted "It goes without saying – or so I thought – that I'm against the horrific attacks by Hamas.
 As I said, 'the world needs to speak up and call for an immediate ceasefire, justice and freedom for Palestinians and all civilians affected.
 The Israeli Ministry of Education responded to Thunberg's initial "statements in support of Gaza without condemning Hamas" by removing "various references in the educational curriculum that present Thunberg as a role model and a source of inspiration for youth".

 In December 2023, Thunberg, along with three researchers and activists affiliated with Fridays for Future Sweden, published an opinion piece in The Guardian titled "We won't stop speaking out about Gaza's suffering – there is no climate justice without human rights."
 The piece set out her and FFF Sweden's support for Palestinian civilians in the Gaza Strip amidst the Gaza war.
 The article stated that "All Fridays for Future groups are autonomous, and this article represents the views of nobody but FFF Sweden."
-They also addressed the criticism that Fridays for Future has been radicalized and is engaging in politics by stating that the organisation has always been political because it is a movement for justice.
+They also addressed the criticism that Fridays for Future has been radicalized and is engaging in politics by stating that the organization has always been political because it is a movement for justice.
 FFF Sweden believes that "means speaking up when people suffer, are forced to flee their homes or are killed – regardless of the cause".
-Fridays for Future International while not taking a side in conflicts, does take an anti-war stance – it issued an appeal claiming that stopping the ecological crisis requires peace and disarmament as it requires stopping overconsumption and GDP directly feeds military potential.
+Fridays for Future International, while not taking a side in conflicts, does take an anti-war stance – it issued an appeal stating that stopping the ecological crisis requires peace and disarmament as it requires stopping overconsumption and GDP directly feeds military potential.
 24 organizations including Scientist Rebellion as well as 61 scientists including Michael Meeropol and Don Trent Jacobs endorsed the appeal.